Nosotros (magazine): Contributors

 Jorge Luis Borges was among the contributors.
 His writings from 1921 declared his distance from futurism and the Spanish Ultraismo.
 Alejandro Korn was another significant contributor, although his contributions were not regular.
 Manuel Gálvez was the art critic of the magazine.
 José Bianco started his career through essays published in Nosotros.
 Alvaro Melian Lafinur published critics in the magazine.

+Various Spanish writers published articles in Nosotros during its run.